Did you know that even if you don’t have lots of sunlight coming through your windows, you can still grow lush plants indoors?

 Fertilize regularly with a liquid houseplant food or slow-release granular product formulated for ficuses, per package instructions.

-You can find 42- to 44-inch fiddle-leaf fig plants available from Plants.com.
+You can find fiddle-leaf fig plants in a variety of sizes available from FastGrowingTrees.com.

 Note that this species is toxic to pets, and the sap may cause skin reactions in sensitive people.

 We share all the best tips for growing your own fiddle-leaf fig in our guide.

 Topping out at four feet tall, the unpretentious shredded edge of the fishtail palm’s foliage makes it the perfect shabby-chic accent.